Category Archives: Northern California Inland

 This leg runs back into our outward path at the base of the Diestelhorst Bridge.
 Return the way you came to your car.

 Shortening the route: Since there are car-accessible trailheads with parking lots scattered along the route, you can start/stop your ride at any of them and tailor the route to suit your aesthetics, conditioning, and tolerance for crowds (see my warning about theft at the beginning of this post).
 The 6 sections from best to worst are IMO #3, 5, 6, 1, 2, and 4.
 Which means there is no way to ride just the good stuff.
-My ideal short route would be #3, 4, 5, and back, putting up with Section 4 for what lies on either side.
+My ideal short routes would be a) #3, 4, 5 out and back and b) 1, 6, and 3 out and back.

 View from the Hwy 151 vista point